-If you were to forge your ticket and hand it to an immigration officer, you are essentially lying to the immigration officer and thus, breaking the law.
+If you were to forge your ticket and hand it to an immigration officer, you are essentially lying to the immigration officer and therefore, breaking the law.

 But an immigration officer will never ask that because it is not required of their job.
 They are only there to ensure you show them valid documentation for entry, of which an actual flight ticket or pre-booked itinerary constitutes.